mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=4WCTGycBceg , Linus's attitude towards ai is optimistic but not caught up in the hype

 https://www.youtube.com/watch?v=CGCwu2ovbAo , it's amazing to see MrBeast's insightful commentary on the video he made

+https://www.youtube.com/watch?v=MASAqbRMnaM , it really inspires me to master every tool and use the right tool to do the right thing